 OST file is of great use in MS Outlook but, you may face several issues while working with OST in MS Outlook.
 One such common issue is getting OST file error messages.
 These messages do not just hamper the work, but they may also lead to permanent data loss if not corrected properly.

-The same is the case with the error “file username .ost is in use and cannot be accessed”.
+Same is the case with “file username .ost is in use and cannot be accessed” error.
 You might encounter this error message while trying to open the OST file.
 It severely restricts opening your OST file and, to resolve this error, you first need to understand the cause of the error.

 Some of the possible reasons for getting the above mentioned error are as follows: